robertpakalns/redline-client/PRIVACY.md

 ## 🌐 Where Your Data Is Stored
 * Local Storage:
 Most data (OAuth2 tokens, usage metrics) is stored locally on your device in the Electron-managed data folder:
-- On Windows: `%APPDATA%/redline-client`
+  * On Windows: `%APPDATA%/redline-client`
-- On macOS: `~/Library/Application Support/redline-client`
+  * On macOS: `~/Library/Application Support/redline-client`
-- On Linux: `~/.config/redline-client`
+  * On Linux: `~/.config/redline-client`

 * Server Storage:
 If the user uses the Discord bot to authenticate, the collected data is securely stored on our server and used solely for account linking and verification.

 ## 🧠 Who Can Access Your Data
-* Local Data:
-Only the application running on your device has access.
+* Local Data: only the application running on your device has access.
 It is never shared or uploaded without your action.
-* Server Data:
-Discord and in-game related data is accessed only by our backend systems for linking and account management purposes.
+* Server Data: Discord and in-game related data is accessed only by our backend systems for linking and account management purposes.
 A restricted API endpoint exists that allows authorized systems or personnel to retrieve certain user information (such as in-game short ID and the linking date) for administrative and support purposes.
 This data is not shared with third parties.

+## 📨 Contact Us
+If you have any questions about this Privacy Policy, please contact staff at Redline Client <a href="https://discord.gg/cTE6CVuGen" target="_blank">Discord server</a>.